Osndok/ElasticWolf/README.md

    * Download Git for Windows from http://code.google.com/p/msysgit/downloads/list

+   * Use Git UI to manage repository or

-   * Now launch cmd.exe and cd to the directory where you want to keep the source code
+     * Launch cmd.exe and cd to the directory where you want to keep the source code

      * Retrieve source code from the repository

         "C:\Program Files\Git\cmd\git" clone git://github.com/aws-ew-dev/ElasticWolf.git

-     or

-     Use git GUI instead

-   * Now execute run.bat which will enable javascript console for debugging purposes
+   * To run the application execute run.bat which will enable javascript console for debugging purposes

        run.bat